Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 \section{Experiments}

 The validation of the proposed approach has been addressed from two different perspectives.
-On the one hand, tests on a realistic synthetic test suite have been performed to retrieve plentiful quantitative data with respect to perfect ground-truth.
-On the other hand, the method has also been applied in a real environment to prove the validity of the approach in real use cases.
+First, tests on a realistic synthetic test suite have been performed to retrieve plentiful quantitative data with respect to perfect ground truth.
+Second, the method has also been applied in a real environment to prove the validity of the approach in real use cases.

 All the experiments were carried out without user intervention, except for the tuning of the pass-through filters mentioned in Sec.~\ref{sec:targetsegmentation}, which must be coarsely adapted to the location of the calibration pattern.
 The rest of the parameters were set to a fixed value for all the experiments, as reported in Table~\ref{tab:parameters}.
 Unless otherwise stated, reference points are accumulated over 30 frames ($N=30$); however, it should be noted that every frame delivered by the sensors counts toward this limit, regardless of whether a four-point solution has been extracted from it.
 Conversely, only successful frames ($N'$) are taken into account for the cluster size limits.